Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Introduction

-Newly discovered correlated electron systems LnT$_{\mathrm{M}}$PnO [Ln=4$f$ rare earth element, T$_{\mathrm{M}}$=transition metal element with more than half-filled 3$d$ shell, Pn=pnictogen element] show interesting electronic and magnetic properties such as high transition temperature superconductivity, itinerant ferromagnetism, giant magnetoresistance, spin density wave (SDW) and structural instability\cite{Ishida09}.
-In particular, LnFeAsO, exhibit pin density wave (SDW) and structural instability\cite{Zhao,Martinelli09,McGuire08}.
-Moreover, they remain metallic to low temperature and only shows superconductivity ($T_{\mathrm{c}}$ in the range 26 - 55 K), when the SDW is suppressed towards zero temperature either through doping\cite{Kamihara08} or pressure\cite{Takahashi08}.
-In contrast, analogous phosphorous-based LaFePO, and LaNiPO are non magnetic metals and exhibit superconductivity ($T_{\mathrm{c}}$ in the range 2 - 6 K) due to strongly correlated electrons in the undoped form at ambient pressure, with the magnetic ordering being suppressed due to the reduction of magnetic moments\cite{Hirano08,McQueen08,James08,Watanabe07,Tegel07}.
-It is be noted that $^{31}$P NMR results in (La$_{0.87}$Ca$_{0.13}$)FePO\cite{Nakai08} suggests the presence of short range ferromagnetic correlations with no long range magnetic ordering down to 2 K. However, in case of LaCoPO, the magnetic moment does not vanish completely due to odd number of electrons in 3$d$ orbitals.
-This system undergoes ferromagnetic transition near 43 K, when the magnetization is measured in an external field of 0.1 T, with no superconducting transition down to 2 K\cite{Yanagi08}.
-These results also suggest LaCoPO as an itinerant ferromagnet.
+Newly discovered correlated electron systems LnT$_{\mathrm{M}}$PnO [Ln=4$f$ rare earth element, T$_{\mathrm{M}}$=transition metal element with more than half-filled 3$d$ shell, Pn=pnictogen element] show interesting electronic and magnetic properties such as high transition temperature superconductivity, itinerant ferromagnetism, giant magnetoresistance, spin density wave (SDW) and structural instability \cite{Ishida09}.
+In particular, LnFeAsO, exhibit spin density wave (SDW) and structural instability \cite{Zhao,Martinelli09,McGuire08}.
+Moreover, they remain metallic to low temperature and only shows superconductivity ($T_{\mathrm{c}}$ in the range 26 - 55 K), when the SDW is suppressed towards zero temperature either through doping \cite{Kamihara08} or pressure \cite{Takahashi08}.
+In contrast, analogous phosphorous-based LaFePO, and LaNiPO are non magnetic metals and exhibit superconductivity ($T_{\mathrm{c}}$ in the range 2 - 6 K) due to strongly correlated electrons in the undoped form at ambient pressure, with the magnetic ordering being suppressed due to the reduction of magnetic moments \cite{Hirano08,McQueen08,James08,Watanabe07,Tegel07}.
+It is be noted that $^{31}$P NMR results in (La$_{0.87}$Ca$_{0.13}$)FePO \cite{Nakai08} suggests the presence of short range ferromagnetic correlations with no long range magnetic ordering down to 2 K. However, in case of LaCoPO, the magnetic moment does not vanish completely due to odd number of electrons in 3$d$ orbitals.
+It has been shown that its ground state is itinerant ferromagnet with $T_C \approx$ 43 K, when measured in an external field of 0.1 T, with no superconducting transition down to 2 K \cite{Yanagi08}.